bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 You can use our automatically generated `primary` workflow to test your Flutter app.
 This contains the necessary Steps to install the Flutter SDK and to test your Flutter app on Bitrise.

+You can write and run unit, widget and integration tests with Flutter.
+For more information, check out [Flutter's official documentation](https://flutter.io/docs/testing).

 1. Open your app's Workflow Editor.
 2. In the `Flutter Install` Step, fill in the `Flutter SDK Version` input.